HaFI 004: Gerhard Benedikt Friedl: An Approach by Helmut Färber

 In “An Approach by Helmut Färber,” an unpublished text written in 2007, documentary filmmaker Gerhard Friedl (Knittelfeld.
 A Town without a History, Wolff von Amerongen.
 Did He Commit Bankruptcy Offences?) describes his experience of Färber’s courses at film school – a method of scrupulous, close analysis at the editing table that also played a crucial role in Harun Farocki’s teaching.
 Farocki got to know Färber in the 1970s and remained deeply indebted to his thoughts and methods throughout his career.

-HaFI 004 is published at the occasion of Helmut Färber’s 80th birthday and at a moment when Gerhard Friedl, who died in 2009, would have turned 50.
+HaFI 004, translated by Ted Fendt, is published at the occasion of Helmut Färber’s 80th birthday and at a moment when Gerhard Friedl, who died in 2009, would have turned 50.

 Available for 4 Euro here.May 10th, 2017, Projects / Publication